CallumMackenzie/trim-lambda-layers-action/README.md

-# Delete Lambda Layers Action
+# Trim Lambda Layers Action

 This action takes given aws credentials and deletes lambda layers from oldest to newest until the provided amount remains